Komodo-OS-Rom/komodo_wiki/_includes/templates/device_build.md

 {% include alerts/note.html content="This may take a while, depending on your internet speed.
 Go and have a beer/coffee/tea/nap in the meantime!" %}

-{% include alerts/tip.html content="The `repo sync` command is used to update the latest source code from PixelExperience.
+{% include alerts/tip.html content="The `repo sync` command is used to update the latest source code from Komodo OS.
 Remember it, as you may want to do it every few days to keep your code base fresh and up-to-date." %}

 ### Prepare the device-specific code